-It happens only once in a blue moon — and a blue moon is exactly what we’ll see in the skies this New Year’s Eve.
+It happens only once in a blue moon — and a blue moon is exactly what we’ll see in the skies tonight.
 Don’t expect an azure glow over our lunar satellite, however.
-The term “blue moon” simply refers to the second full moon in a calendar month, something that hasn’t happened on a New Year’s Eve for nearly 20 years.
-We first saw the full moon on Dec 2, and it will reappear New Year’s Eve.
+The term “blue moon” simply refers to the second full moon in a calendar month, something that hasn’t happened this close to New Year’s since 2009.

 Blue moon means something absurd or impossible.
 It is somewhat unrelated to the actual moon, which becomes full every 30 days.
 A New Year’s Eve blue moon only happens every 20 years.